ollixx/node-red-contrib-components/README.md

 ## Motivation
 I love node-red and I try do solve mostly every programmable problem with it.
-Some projects can get really complicated and having 20 tabs with hundreds of nodes need some more structure.
-Components always have been my idea, although subflows do their job really good.
-But they tend to be more cumbersome and less flexible.
+Some projects can get really complicated and having 20 tabs with hundreds of nodes needs some more structure.
+Components always have been in my head, despite subflows doing their job really well.
+But the later tend to be more cumbersome and less flexible.
-Actionflows are another very nice approach to encapsulate (business) logic and make it reusable.
+[Action flows](https://github.com/Steveorevo/node-red-contrib-actionflows/tree/master/actionflows) are another very nice approach to encapsulate (business) logic and make it reusable.
 But their definition of an API is not mine.
 So here it is: The first prototype of an advanced set of nodes, that will hopefully help node-red junkies like me to organize their flows.

 * Components encapsulate well defined logic and tasks in a way that let's you keep track of what it is doing.